 Benchmarking: Executive View

 Benchmarking is considered a successful instrument of organizational change and generally:

 - Sponsored by executive management.

-- Applies to multiple business processes and activities, and locations.
+- Apply to multiple business activities, products, and locations.

-- Considers cultural, organizational, governance and role changes.
+- Influence by cultural, organizational, governance, and role changes.

 - Accepts and implements changes representing significant productivity and profitability improvements.